-- Proceeds60 must be equal to or exceed the base cost61 of the asset. - The full amount received or accrued on disposal has been or will be invested in one or more replacement asset or assets. - Contracts for the replacement assets must be concluded within 12 months after the date of disposal of the asset. - All the replacement assets must be assets contemplated in section 9(2)(j)62 or (k). - Replacement assets must be brought into use within three years from the date of disposal of the asset. - The asset must not have been deemed to have been disposed of and reacquired by that person.
+- Proceeds61 must be equal to or exceed the base cost62 of the asset. - The full amount received or accrued on disposal has been or will be invested in one or more replacement asset or assets. - Contracts for the replacement assets must be concluded within 12 months after the date of disposal of the asset. - All the replacement assets must be assets contemplated in section 9(2)(j) or - Replacement assets must be brought into use within three years from the date of disposal of the asset. - The asset must not have been deemed to have been disposed of and reacquired by that person.
 For example, the relief will not apply in a "degrouping" situation in which a deemed disposal and immediate reacquisition is triggered.

-The Commissioner may on application by the taxpayer extend the period within which the contract must be concluded or the asset brought into use by a maximum of
+The Commissioner may on application by the taxpayer extend the period within which the contract must be concluded or the asset brought into use by a maximum of six months but only if all reasonable steps were taken to conclude the contract or bring the asset into use.

-60 Paragraph 35 of the Eighth Schedule.
+Paragraph 35 of the Eighth Schedule.

-61 Paragraph 20 of the Eighth Schedule deals with the base cost of assets acquired on or after valuation date (generally 1 October 2001) while paragraph 25 of the same Schedule deals with the base cost of pre-valuation date assets.
+Paragraph 20 of the Eighth Schedule deals with the base cost of assets acquired on or after valuation date (generally 1 October 2001) while paragraph 25 of the same Schedule deals with the base cost of pre-valuation date assets.